 The Northumbria Police Authority has been ordered to re-instate the former officer’s pension.

 Whilst this is an individual case, it has offered hope to those in similar positions, as well as serving as a reminder to pension providers to tighten their procedures and make it harder for future scammers to operate.

-If you transferred out of your Armed Forces Pension and are worried about it, call 0114 2664216 for a chat with one of our expert advisers.
+If you transferred out of your Armed Forces Pension, had dealings with Caledonia International Associates and are worried you may have been mis-sold – call and have a chat with one of our expert advisers.